Marijuana Mommy Lovingly Guides You Through the Controversial & Confusing Topic of Cannabis.

 “Jessie, you’ve tried everything else,” my mom scolded me (and quoted William Cowper), “How can you not try this?
 God works in mysterious ways.”

-So I began to considering cannabis.
-In my reading, I was surprised by the extent of legitimate research supporting the benefits of medical marijuana.
+So I began considering cannabis.
+I began self-educating, reading all the research I could find.
+I was surprised by the extent of legitimate research supporting the benefits of medical marijuana.
 On top of scientific evidence, anecdotal reports were filled with passion and were endless.

 I grew hopeful.

 Thanks to my parents, I tried medical marijuana.
 Each day I’m awestruck by my results.
 I’ve been using cannabis daily for more than two years now and my quality of life has skyrocketed.

 My pain and suffering aren’t gone – I’m still disabled and my injury affects me daily – but cannabis eases and soothes like nothing else can.

 For me, cannabis is a natural miracle.

 Since starting medical marijuana, my passion for life has returned.
 I’ve stopped taking ALL opiates, valium and other pharmaceuticals.
 My mind feels like it’s mine again – it’s no longer clouded by medications.

 Thanks to cannabis, I can meditate daily.
 I can practice yoga again – not anywhere near the same level, but with a deeper spiritual connection than ever before.

 I’ll never be a hospice nurse again, but my career is taking a shape in a form I never imagined.
 Over the past year, I’ve had articles appear on Cosmopolitan, Good Housekeeping, MSN, and more.
 I was featured on Viceland, and have been interviewed by publications around the world.

 The part that I’m most grateful for?
 Marijuana helps me be a regular mom again.

 Isn’t it funny?
 I prayed and prayed for an answer.
 It turns out, God planted the answer right in the ground for us to grow.
-There is was all along.
+There it was all along.

 I’m grateful for this medicine.

 If you’re suffering and you qualify for medical marijuana, take my mom’s advice (or William Cowper’s advice.).
-Try it because God works in mysterious ways.
+Talk to your doctor about trying it because God works in mysterious ways.